argonium/beetle-cli/README.md

 You will normally want to run this command multiple times.
 For example, if you want 1000 rows of sample data, use the command "run 1000".

+## Compiling and running the application
+To compile the application from the command-line, you'll need Apache Ant installed and in the classpath.
+Use the command:

+    ant clean dist

+ This will generate beetle.jar.
+To run it, run:

+     java -jar beetle.jar

+ The file beetle.jar is self-contained.
+Nothing else is needed to run Beetle.

+ The first time you run Beetle, it'll create the necessary database used by the application to persist information.